Human height: Connection to health

-Height and occupational success
+Occupational success

-There is a large body of research in psychology, economics, and human biology that has assessed the relationship between several physical features (e.g., body height) and occupational success.
+There is a large body of research in psychology, economics, and human biology that has assessed the relationship between several physical features (e.g. body height) and occupational success.
 The correlation between height and success was explored decades ago.
-Shorter people are considered to have an advantage in certain sports (e.g., gymnastics, race car driving, etc.), whereas in many other sports taller people have a major advantage.
-In most occupational fields, body height is not relevant to how well people are able to perform; nonetheless several studies found that success was positively correlated with body height, although there may be other factors such as gender or socioeconomic status that are correlated with height which may account for the difference in success.
+Shorter people are considered to have an advantage in certain sports (e.g. gymnastics, race car driving, etc.), whereas in many other sports taller people have a major advantage.
+In most occupational fields, body height is not relevant to how well people are able to perform; nonetheless several studies found that success was positively correlated with body height, although there may be other factors such as sex or socioeconomic status that are correlated with height which may account for the difference in success.

 A demonstration of the height-success association can be found in the realm of politics.
 In the United States presidential elections, the taller candidate won 22 out of 25 times in the 20th century.
-Nevertheless, Ignatius Loyola, founder of the Jesuits, was 150 cm and several prominent world leaders of the 20th century, such as Vladimir Lenin, Benito Mussolini, Nicolae Ceaușescu and Joseph Stalin were of below-average height.
-These examples, however, were all before modern forms of multi-media, i.e., television, which may further height discrimination in modern society.
+Nevertheless, Ignatius Loyola, founder of the Jesuits, was 150 cm and several prominent world leaders of the 20th century, such as Vladimir Lenin, Benito Mussolini, Nicolae Ceaușescu, and Joseph Stalin were of below-average height.
+These examples, however, were all before modern forms of multimedia (i.e., television), which may further height discrimination in modern society.
 Further, growing evidence suggests that height may be a proxy for confidence, which is likewise strongly correlated with occupational success.

-Sports

-Human height throughout history
+Extremes

+The tallest living man is Sultan Kösen of Turkey at 251 cm, and the tallest living woman is Rumeysa Gelgi, also of Turkey, at 215 cm.
+The tallest man in modern history was Robert Wadlow (1918−1940), from Illinois, United States, who was 272 cm at the time of his death.
+The tallest woman in modern history was Zeng Jinlian (1964−1982) of China, who measured 246 cm at the time of her death.
+The shortest adult human on record was Chandra Bahadur Dangi (1939−2015) of Nepal at 55 cm.

+Until the wedding of former Chinese professional basketball player Sun Mingming on 4 August 2013, the tallest living married couple were ex-basketball players Yao Ming and Ye Li (both of China), standing at 229 cm and 190 cm respectively, giving a combined height of 419 cm.
+They married in Shanghai, China, on 6 August 2007.

+Pre-modern period

+In general, modern humans living in developed countries are taller than their ancient counterparts, but this was not always the case.